 - Reports from an independent medical expert after performing an examination on you.

-You do not necessarily need to have all this information ready before seeking the services of our Medical Negligence Solicitors as we will assist you gather all the evidence needed to make a successful claim.
+You do not necessarily need to have all this information ready before seeking the services of our Medical Negligence Solicitors as we will assist youin the gathering of all the evidence needed to make a successful claim.